VA loans are the greatest benefit offered to Veterans.

 Is it possible to use the VA streamline refinance loan for an investment property?

-This is because you do not have to stay in the property you want to refinance at the time of applying.
+This is because you do not have to stay in the property you want to refinance when applying.
 The only requirement is that you had stayed in it at some point in the past,

 Can I access a VA IRRRL if the property has a second mortgage?